cognitedata/mqtt-extractor/README.md

 Run the simulation publishing messages to the local MQTT service:

-    poetry run sim
+    poetry run publish_cdf

-Configure and run the extractor:
+Configure and run the extractor using the default CDF payload handler:

+    poetry run main config/config.yaml

+The module `tests.custom` can be used to handle a custom payload format with the following config:

+    subscriptions:
+        - topic: cdf
+            qos: 1
+            handler:
+                module: mqtt_extractor.cdf
+        - topic: custom
+            handler:
+                module: tests.custom

+    poetry run publish_custom
     poetry run main config/config.yaml

 ## Docker